shashankms9/HPC-V2/Exercise5-Build-run-and-analyze-OpenFOAM.md

    ![alt](image/EX2-Task5-Step12.png)

-      > Note: This will begin compute node provisioning of the type you specified.
+      > **Note**: This will begin compute node provisioning of the type you specified.
 This also creates a new job with its **Queued** status displaying on the same page.

 3. Switch back to the **Linux Desktop** launching page, and then verify that the corresponding job's status has changed to **Running**.